-Caroline founded Friends of the Neuro Ward in 2013.
-Along with Carolyn, she focuses on working with NHS Grampian on improving patient care on the Neuro Ward.
-Based in Orkney, she organises regular fundraising events, including the bi-ennual Orkney Garden festival and actively lobbied Parliament to increase the 1% of Cancer Research which money which is currently spent on Brain Cancer.
+Along with Shona & the team, she focuses on working with NHS Grampian on improving patient care on the Neuro Ward ARI & Woodend Rehabilitation Ward.
+Based in Orkney, she organises regular fundraising events, including the bi-annual Orkney Garden festival and actively lobbied Parliament to increase the 1% of Cancer Research money which is currently spent on Brain Cancer.

 Co-Chair & Secretary